link1905/system-design-101/content/docs/web-service/load-balancer.md

 weight: 40
 ---

-We've briefly shown how to build a cluster of some instances in the [Service Cluster](service-cluster.md) topic.
+We previously introduced how to build a cluster of instances in the [Service Cluster]({{< ref "service-cluster" >}}) topic.
-In this lecture, we'll see how to expose a service to the outer world.
+In this lecture, we’ll explore how to expose a service to the outside world.

 ## Load Balancer

 ### Reverse Proxy Pattern

-When we have a cluster of some instances, they may live on different machines possessing different addresses.
-Moreover, instances can be added or destroyed flexibly from time to time.
-It's nearly impossible to let clients directly contact service instances.
+When running a cluster of service instances, these instances typically reside on different machines with distinct addresses.
+Moreover, instances can be dynamically added or removed.
+As a result, it’s impractical for clients to directly communicate with individual service instances.

-**Reverse Proxy** is a pattern that exposes a system as **a single entry point**, concealing the internal architecture.
-Based on the pattern, we should place instances behind a proxy, further forwarding traffic to them.
-Probably, the proxy must be fixed and recognizable, such as through **DNS**.
+A **Reverse Proxy** is a pattern that exposes a system through **a single entry point**, concealing the underlying internal structure.
+Following this pattern, service instances are placed behind a proxy that forwards traffic to them.
+This proxy should be a fixed and discoverable endpoint, often achieved through **DNS**.

 ```d2
 direction: right